stefanvodita/pumping-lemma-calculator/README.md

 ## Dependencies
-The project was developed in Python 3.6.9 with the corresponding antlr version for parsing of the conditions.
+The project was developed in Python 3.6.9 with the corresponding antlr4 version for parsing of the conditions.